Getting Started with API’s in PowerShell

 - Headers: Specifies the headers of the web request.
 Enter a hash table or dictionary.

-Once I was confident that I’d be able to authenticate, I tried using the
+Once I was confident that I’d be able to authenticate, I ran

 Get method to retrieve all records for my domain.
-The API successfully returned the data but in JSON, which wasn’t exactly easy to read:
+The API successfully returned the data in JSON:

-I reran the command, this time, piping the output to
+To get a more legible output, I reran the command.
+This time, piping the output to

 This is just a glimpse of what you can do with GoDaddy’s API.
 Make sure to check out the documentation, I’d love to see what you automate!